wangxb96/SaWDE/ReadMe.md

   - randFCR.m
   - updateArchive.m
 ## Dependencies
-- This project was developped with **MATLAB 2018b**.
+- This project was developed with **MATLAB 2018b**.
 Early versions of MATLAB may have incompatibilities.
 ## Citation
 ```
 @article{wang2022self,